-of my ability:
+I will work toward the above goals I have se of my ability: et for myself for the upcoming 4-H year to the best

 (Member signature) (Date)

 I will support my son's/daughter's goals for r the upcoming 4-H year:

 (Parent signature) (Date)

 I will help support this member's goals for t the upcoming 4-H year:

 (4-H Leader signature) (Date)

-Project Animal Information (Add ad lditional pages as neede ed for each dog)
+· · dditional pages as needed for each dog)

 Dog's Name:

 Sex: M F

 Breed (if any):

 Spayed or neutered?
 Yes No

 If no, why not?

 Dog's Age:

-Birth date if known: Be sure to include a your project it least one photo of ct animal.
+Birth date if known: Be sure to include at least one photo of your project animal.

 Weight:

 Height at shoulders:

 Color or markings:

-Is your dog registered with AKC, UKC, or o other
+Is your dog registered with AKC, UKC, or c other

 group?
-Yes No If yes, name the group and record the '
+Yes No If yes, name the group and record the 2

 dog's registration number